I have been in Marital Arts my whole life and currently holds the following ranks.

 Kickboxing - 2nd degree black belt

-I don’t tell this to “brag” but merely to validate my story and lessons from martial arts towards entrepreneurship.
+I do not tell this to “brag” but merely to validate my story and lessons from martial arts towards entrepreneurship.

 I am in the fortunate position of being a kickboxing instructor on the one side, but also a BJJ student on the other.
-I really do experience both spectrums.
-Below some of my lessons from entrepreneurship, taken from marital arts.
+I really do experience both sides of the spectrum.
+Below are some of my lessons from entrepreneurship, taken from marital arts.

 It taught me to let go of my ego.
 I cannot grow and learn more, if my ego is in the way.
 At the time a martial artist receives a black bet is the time of real growth.
 The black belt is the sign of constant development and training and study leadership methods.

-I have seen in my almost two decades in serving small business owners…the entrepreneurs with signs of massive egos, are the ones that are stuck and struggle to grow their business.
-The entrepreneurs that are open to learn and the insights of others, are the businesses that flourish.
+I have seen in my almost two decades in serving small business owners… the entrepreneurs with signs of massive egos, are the ones that are stuck and struggle to grow their business.
+The entrepreneurs that are open to learning and the insights of others, are the businesses that flourish.

 Being an entrepreneur, focus daily on the small achievements.
 The small achievements eventually build up to the massive ones.

-Being an entrepreneur is an ongoing journey of self - education.
-Don’t settle for average.
+Being an entrepreneur is an ongoing journey of self-education.
+Do not settle for average.
 I see to many small business owners, not at all interested in developing themselves.
-If we do not constantly development ourselves, we are left behind.
+If we do not constantly develop ourselves, we are left behind.